-Zapopan Becomes First City In Mexico to Legally Protect Farmed Animals
+Zapopan: First Mexico City to Protect Farmed Animals by Law

 On July 13, a new animal protection regulation was approved by the Government Council of Zapopan, Mexico that establishes protections for farmed animals and criminalizes farmed animal cruelty.
 These regulations are aligned with the reforms made in 2019 to the Penal Code of Jalisco, achieved thanks to Animal Equality’s “Jalisco Without Cruelty” campaign.

 THE DETAILS: These new regulations in Zapopan aim to protect all animal species and include criminal punishment for the failure to stun animals prior to slaughter, as well as for animal mutilation or veterinary negligence.
 This is another historic milestone in animal protection as it, for the first time, looks to shield animals killed for consumption from experiencing further abuse.
 The reforms state that when killing animals destined for consumption, one must comply with the Official Mexican Standards during the slaughter, making it mandatory to induce farmed animals into a state of unconsciousness prior to death.
 Prior to this announcement, Zapopan was also the first municipality to ban animal circuses.

 OUR WORK PAYS OFF: The new regulation was made possible thanks to the work of Animal Equality’s team in Mexico, as well as from the efforts by Zapopan government representative Gabriela Cárdenas and local animal protection groups.
 The reforms include, among other things:

 - Mandatory stunning of animals prior to slaughter

 - Banning the killing of farmed animals on public roads and places that do not comply with the animal health and safety rules

 - Prohibiting the use of animals in acts of magic or illusion